 "The Tyranny of Positivity"

 Certainly, delivering a pessimistic outlook in the form of business results and a forecast runs counter to our aspirational culture.
-In the U.S., in particular, we are a “can do” people.
+In the U.S., in particular, we are a "can do" people.
 We have been influenced by business writings and popular culture about the power of both being and thinking positive.
-Whether it is Tony Robbins, Norman Vincent Peale’s “The Power of Positive Thinking” or the latest positivity tome, “The Secret,” by Rhonda Byrne, we have been acculturated to being positive and visualizing great outcomes.
-We have leaders like General Colin Powell saying that “perpetual optimism is a force multiplier,” meaning that being optimistic yields exponential results.
+Whether it is Tony Robbins, Norman Vincent Peale's "The Power of Positive Thinking" or the latest positivity tome, "The Secret," by Ken Blanchard and Mark Miller, we have been acculturated to being positive and visualizing great outcomes.
+We have leaders like General Colin Powell saying that "perpetual optimism is a force multiplier," meaning that being optimistic yields exponential results.
 It seems almost un-American to be negative.

-A good friend calls this obsession with being positive the “tyranny of positivity.”
-At times this constant focus on positivity can seem “tyrannical,” because as we all know, not all results are favorable.
+A good friend calls this obsession with being positive the "tyranny of positivity."
+At times this focus on always positivity can seem "tyrannical," because as we all know, not all results are favorable.